Phys.org

 Ukázka článků:

-- This week, surprising seedlings, how to make a duck a better gardener, aging blooms and more.
-The post The Week in Botany December 15, 2025 appeared first on Botany One.
+- This week spirits that protect stranglers, plan creating a concrete jungle and more.
+The post The Week in Botany January 26, 2026 appeared first on Botany One.